-The number one nuisance pest in North America, ants make up the majority of local pest problems.
+The number one nuisance pest, ants make up the majority of local pest problems.
 Varying by species, the average colony is made up of anywhere between 300,000 to 500,000 ants.
 With the capability of surviving more than seven years, it’s no surprise that they are likely to take up residence in your home.

 More of a nuisance than a threat, house crickets are omnivorous scavengers that feed on almost anything in sight.
 Known to destroy both vegetable gardens and clothing, all while producing a repetitious chirping sound, crickets cause quite the disturbance!
 You can typically find more of these creatures in heavily wooded areas.